Databases And Persistence / Deploy Databases On Northflank /

 - Create addon and MySQL will begin provisioning, this may take a few minutes.

 You can manually copy the connection secrets for your MySQL database from the connection details page into runtime variables or build arguments of your workloads on Northflank.

 However, it is much easier to link your database's connection details to a new or existing secret group.

 The necessary secrets to connect your workload will vary depending on the application in your workload.

-Some clients may use a connection string, while some clients may not support the connection string format .
+Some clients may use a URI-like connection string , while some clients may not support the connection string format.

 You can supply connections details and secrets such as